 In October 2013, the Company loaned AXON, a company with common ownership, \$1.4 million to assist AXON with completion of the mast equipment package (MEP) needed for the construction of BassDrill Beta.
-This loan earned interest at 0.5% and was to mature three days after AXON received payment in full from DSIC for the guideline winch skid AXON constructed for BassDrill Beta.
+This loan earned interest at 0.5% and was to mature three days after AXON received payment in full from DSIC for the equipment AXON constructed for BassDrill Beta.
 In November 2014, the Company and AXON agreed to terminate this loan and replace it with a non-interest bearing loan for \$2.2 million due December 31, 2015.
 In December 2015, AXON repaid approximately \$1.0 million of the loan.
 Subsequent to this payment, the note was amended to bear interest of 5.0% per annum and extended the final payment of \$1.2 million to no later than December 31, 2016.
-The Company continues to negotiate the collection of the full outstanding balance, but Axon is currently experiencing financial difficulties.
+Axon is currently in bankruptcy.
 Because of this, the Company recorded an allowance against the note receivable and recognized \$0.4 million in bad debt expense in 2016.
+In early 2018, the Company agreed on a final settlement of this note receivable.
+The settlement included (i) delivery of inventory and equipment to the Company with an estimated fair value of \$0.3 million and (ii) forgiveness of payable balances due to Axon of \$0.1 million.
+As a result, the Company recorded an allowance against the note receivable and receivable and recognized an additional \$0.3 million in bad debt expense in the fourth quarter of 2017.

-For the years ended December 31, 2016 and 2015, the Company recorded \$58,000 and \$-0-, respectively of interest income associated with the AXON note receivable.
+For the year ended December 31, 2017 2016, the Company recorded \$-0- and \$58,000, respectively, of interest income associated with the AXON note receivable.